-The best way to create CSAT surveys is to use an online survey tool.
+The best way to create CSAT surveys is to use an online survey tool like Delighted’s customer satisfaction survey software.
 This allows your team to focus on getting the survey out quickly, instead of working on writing and formatting the survey.

-CSAT surveys are also a flexible survey type, being able to be delivered by email, text message, and pop-ups on websites and in apps.
+CSAT surveys are also a flexible survey type, being able to be delivered by email, pop-ups on websites, and in apps.

 It is best practice to send the survey in the channel where your customers would normally interact with you or your product.
 For example, if you have an ecommerce store, you can have a link to fill out a CSAT survey after checkout or in a follow-up email.